What is Neopeptine?

 Neopeptine drop consists of some specific ingredients Alpha-amylase, anise oil, caraway oil, dill oil and papain.
 Carminative Agents are found in Neopeptine drops (Agents with antispasmodic activity used against cramps of the digestive tract in combination with flatulence).
 They help to relieve flatulence and infant colic.
 The following ingredient plays a very important role in Neopeptine:

-Dill Oil:It's a popular pickling herb with mild antibacterial properties.
-It facilitates digestion by breaking down complex food into simpler forms.
-It prevents flatulence by dissolving gas bubbles.
-Colic pain is relieved by relaxing smooth muscles.
+• Dill Oil:It's a popular pickling herb with mild antibacterial properties.
+It facilitates digestion by breaking down complex food into simpler forms, prevents flatulence by dissolving gas bubbles, and relieves colic pain by relaxing smooth muscles.

-Caraway Oil: It has antibacterial properties.
+• Caraway Oil: t has antibacterial properties.
 This stimulates appetite by enhancing digestion.
 The oil improves digestion, eases colic and fights flatulence.

 Neopeptine drops relieve constipation, gas, colic pain, and abdominal distension in babies after they have eaten.
-This drug is made up of a variety of enzymes that are gentle on the stomach of infants.
+This drug is made up of a variety of enzymes that are gentle on infants' stomachs.
 Babies are given this drug even though they have indigestion, heartburn, or anorexia.
 Neopeptine oral drops are prescribed for children in doses ranging from 0.5 ml to 12 drops a day.

 Some of the common side effects of neopeptine are: